ray-project/ray/doc/source/data/key-concepts.rst

 Consuming data
 --------------

-Pass datasets to Ray tasks or actors, and access records with methods like :meth:`~ray.data.Dataset.take_batch` and :meth:`~ray.data.Dataset.iter_batches`.
+Pass datasets to Ray Tasks or Actors, and access records with methods like :meth:`~ray.data.Dataset.take_batch` and :meth:`~ray.data.Dataset.iter_batches`.

 .. tab-set::